Rule 1: Set Yourself Up for Success

 3. Maintain a healthy body weight

 4. Achieve a healthy lifestyle with exercise and good nutrition

 Tips to achieve these goals by changing your lifestyle:

-Consider a clean diet: higher in healthy fats (avocado, coconut, nuts/seeds), lean protein, fresh fruits and vegetables, whole grains in low amounts, low sugar/salt.
+Consider a clean diet: higher in healthy fats (avocado, olive oil, coconut, nuts/seeds), lean protein, fresh fruits and vegetables, whole grains in low amounts, low sugar/salt.

 Stay hydrated!
 Dehydration dries out connective tissue and discs.

 Get plenty of sleep and learn sleeping positions that can decrease stress on spine and joints.

 Good ergonomics for work space and proper lifting techniques are important to reduce stress on your body.

 Consult us for a weight loss program.
 Obesity is the No. 1 risk factor for degeneration and arthritis.

 Quit smoking!
 Smoking dries out your discs and connective tissue.